A great and easy recipe for basil-infused oil to use up all the basil in your garden, delicious on salads and as a dip with crusty bread.

 - 35 g / 1.2 oz. fresh basil leaves

 - 240 ml / 1 cup sunflower oil or olive oil

 - Wash and dry basil leaves (salad spinner).
 Add basil and oil to your food processor or blender.
 Puree until very smooth.
 Pour into a medium saucepan, bring to a boil, then simmer for one minute.

-- Remove from stove and strain through fine mesh sieve or a colander lined with cheesecloth or paper towel to remove small basil pieces.
+- Remove from stove and strain through fine mesh colander lined with cheesecloth or paper towel to remove small basil pieces.
 Fill in a jar and use for salad dressings, drizzle over soup, dip for bread, seasoning or for marinating.